GustavoCaso/GustavoCaso.github.io/source/_posts/2017-05-28-dry-web-roda-for-rails-developers_part_i.markdown

 At first the structure is quite different from what we are used to in a typical Rails app, but I will try my best to explain it.

-First the system folder is where all the configuration lives, we can think of them as our initializers, this will be the entry point of our application.
-There are many small libraries involve for making everything work, that I can not go into detail in just one post, I will try cover all of them in a series of posts.
+First, the system folder is where all the configuration lives, we can think of them as our initializers, this will be the entry point of our application.
+There are many small libraries involved to make everything work, that I can not go into detail in just one post, I will try cover all of them in a series of posts.
 ```
 ├── system
     ├── boot